 - Destroying old red blood cells

-- Breaking down and metabolizing of alcohol and medications.
+- Breaking down and metabolizing alcohol and medications

-In fact, there are a number of factors that can lead to cirrhosis of the liver and liver damage including eating uncooked shellfish, some medications (including acetaminophen), chronic malnutrition, eating poisonous wild mushrooms, and exposure to chemicals.
-(2)
+In fact, there are a number of nonalcoholic factors that can lead to cirrhosis of the liver and liver damage, including: (2)

 Cirrhosis occurs when scar tissue replaces the healthy cells in the liver.
 As the scar tissue continues to grow, the liver’s ability to function is diminished.
-Liver failure is the next biological step and occurs when the scar tissue has created so much damage, it no longer functions.
+Liver failure is the next biological step and occurs when the scar tissue has created so much damage that it no longer functions.

 Liver Cleanse Effectively Removes Toxins

 Today, we are faced with so many environmental toxins occurring in our homes, places of work and in our food supply.
-It is essential for our general health and well-being to keep our livers functioning properly.
+It is essential for our general health and well-being to maintain good liver health.
 Below are some of the risk factors associated with impaired liver function.
 (3)

 Signs and Symptoms Your Liver Isn’t Functioning Optimally